Chiodos: Signing to Razor & Tie, Devil and break-up (2013–2016)

-They incorporated a new song into their "The Road To Warped Tour 2013" in Europe titled "Behvis Bullock."
-At the end of 2013, the band planned to tour Germany supporting Escape The Fate but the tour was cancelled at short notice, with Chiodos playing some headlining gigs instead.
-On January 27 the following year the album was announced as Devil, set for release on April 1, 2014 through Razor & Tie.
+They incorporated a new song into a mini-documantary shared on YouTube, The Road To Warped Tour 2013, titled "Behvis Bullock."
+At the end of 2013, the band planned to tour Germany supporting Escape The Fate; however, the tour was cancelled at short notice, with Chiodos playing some headlining gigs instead.
+On January 27 the following year the album was announced as Devil, and was set for release on April 1, 2014 through Razor & Tie.
 On the same day, the first single from the album, "Ole Fishlips Is Dead Now" was released.
-The band was set as a support act for A Day to Remember's tour titled Parks & Devastation Tour throughout September and October, while they also supported The Blackout in the UK throughout November.
+The band was set as a support act for A Day to Remember's Parks & Devastation tour throughout September and October, while they also supported The Blackout in the UK throughout November.

 On September 3, members Derrick Frost and Matt Goddard announced that they had decided to leave the band and were immediately replaced by Thomas Pridgen (ex-The Mars Volta) on drums and Joseph Troy (Rx Bandits) on bass.
 The band was announced as one of the acts to perform in the South by So What?! festival in March at QuikTrip Park in Grand Prairie.
-On December 9, 2014 Thomas Erak announced that he would be departing in order to focus on his band The Fall Of Troy.
+On December 9, 2014 Thomas Erak announced that he would be departing in order to focus on The Fall of Troy.

-On November 1, 2016 in an interview with Billboard, vocalist Craig Owens stated in regards to Chiodos that, "It's done, it just couldn't stay afloat.
-There were just kind of, not necessarily bad vibes, but we came to the realization that we can't do it full-time.
+On November 1, 2016 in an interview with Billboard, Owens confirmed that Chiodos was "done", noting: "It just couldn't stay afloat [...] we came to the realization that we can't do it full-time.
 I think it just stopped becoming a passion for most of us so we said, 'Alright, let's stop.'"
-This brought an end to Chiodos' fifteen-year career.
-Owens is now performing under the stage moniker badXchannels and also his previous band, Destroy Rebuild Until God Shows.